 Our “first mugs of water” include:

-of Ransome’s original works republished, including The Autobiography of Arthur Ransome and a the first combined edition of his Russian folklore, Old Peter’s Russian Tales & the Battle of the Birds and the Beasts
+of Ransome’s original works republished, including A History of Story-Telling, The Autobiography of Arthur Ransome and Old Peter’s Russian Tales & the Battle of the Birds and the Beasts

 summer-long exhibitions in the Lake District, Imagination and Reality, the Art of Arthur Ransome and From Coniston to the Kremlin: Arthur Ransome’s Russian Adventures